IceCoaled/Amd-Hypervisor-Base/README.md

 Overview

 This project focuses on exploring hypervisor virtualization, specifically targeting AMD processors.
-It delves into the implementation, optimization, and detection methods of hypervisor-level virtualization, with emphasis on security mechanisms like System Virtual Machine Extensions (SVM) and how anti-cheat systems detect virtualization.
+It delves into the implementation, optimization, and detection methods of hypervisor-level virtualization, with emphasis on security mechanisms like System Virtual Machine Extensions (SVM).

 ![Debug Screenshot](https://github.com/user-attachments/assets/831189c7-8810-40c8-ad43-10283b1ba42d)